stevealbertwong/stevealbertwong.github.io/_posts/2018-2-10-Dining-Philosophers.md

 layout: post
 comments: true
 title:  "Classic Dining Philosophers deadlock problem, solutions and its analogy to deadlock in multi-threaded server"
-excerpt: "Classic Dining Philosophers deadlock problem, solutions and its analogy to deadlock in multi-threaded server"
+excerpt: "Classic Dining Philosophers deadlock problem, solving it using condition variable and semaphore and its analogy to deadlock in multi-threaded server"
 date:   2017-01-20 11:00:00
 mathjax: true
 ---